makrai/notes/dowty82-gramm-rel-in-montague.md

 * Semantic Operation: \l y \l x \exists P P(x) CAUSE a'(y)
 * Other languages also have a causative rule for turning a
   * transitive verb into a ditransitive causative verb this is S12 in (33) and
-  * ditransitive verb into a four-place causative (cf. Dowty 1979).
+  * ditransitive verb into a four-place causative (cf. Dowty 1979)
 * There is a construction in a number of Bantu languages in which a noun phrase with locative, benefactive, or instrumental meaning appears in the syntactic position of the direct object and behaves, with respect to other syntactic rules, as if it were a direct object;
   * a case of a relation-expanding rule in which the added NP appears as the DO
-  * adds a suffix to the verb stem (called an applied affix by Bantuists), e.g. the suffix _-r-_ in Chichewa.
+  * adds a suffix to the verb stem (called an _applied affix_ by Bantuists), e.g. the suffix _-r-_ in Chichewa

 # 5 ARGUMENTS FOR THIS TREATMENT OF GRAMMATICAL RELS AND REL CHANGING RULES 19

 * why this approach might be preferable to either the TG or RG accounts of the
-* §5.1 and §5.2 provide reasons for preferring the definitions of gramm rels, the remaining arguments pertain to relation-changing rules.
+* §5.1 and §5.2 provide reasons for preferring the definitions of gramm rels, the remaining arguments pertain to relation-changing rules

 ## 5.1.
 Universal Tendencies in Word Order 19